 unusual, well, mainly it's because they were.

-disappointing image by taking it in a different direction rather
+salvage a disappointing image by taking it in an entirely

-than just deleting it, sometimes for the sake of experimentation
+different direction rather than just deleting it, for

-or just curiosity.
-Sometimes I really like the results and have
+experimentation, or just following a whim.
+Sometimes I like the

 Time passes, things change.
 This site didn't start out to be an